mmagnus/emacs-env/README.md

-    python-ropemacs - Emacs mode for Python refactoring magit - An Emacs interface for Git w3m-el - simple Emacs interface of w3m
+    python-ropemacs - Emacs mode for Python refactoring magit - An Emacs interface for Git w3m-el - simple Emacs interface of w3m ess  - Emacs mode for statistical programming and data analysis

 # Dependences: